GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/02.611-620/07.A-Cry-from-Macedonia/docs.md

 ---
+title: |
-title: 617.
-A Cry from Macedonia
+    617. A Cry from Macedonia - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 617.
+A Cry from Macedonia.
+There's a cry from Macedonia  Come and help us, The light of the precious gospel bring, Let us hear the joyful tidings of salvation, We thirst for the living spring.
+O, ye heralds of the cross, be up and doing, Remember the Saviour's great command, Go ye forth and preach the word to ev'ry creature, Proclaim it in ev'ry land.
+Chorus: They shall gather from the East, They shall gather from the West, With the patriarchs of old.
+And the ransom'd shall return To the kingdom of the blest, With their harps and crowns of gold.
+There's a cry from Macedonia  Come and help us, The light of the precious gospel bring, Let us hear the joyful tidings of salvation, We thirst for the living spring.
+O, ye heralds of the cross, be up and doing, Remember the Saviour's great command, Go ye forth and preach the word to ev'ry creature, Proclaim it in ev'ry land.
+    keywords:  |
-    keywords: Christ in Song, A Cry from Macedonia, There&#039;s a cry from Macedonia  Come and help us, They shall gather from the East
+        Christ in Song, adventhymnals, advent hymnals, A Cry from Macedonia, There's a cry from Macedonia  Come and help us.
+They shall gather from the East,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 617. A CRY FROM MACEDONIA
+####  Christ in Song,

 ```txt
 1.